Jeffery Hildebrand: Philanthropy and political contributions

 Hildebrand has made charitable contributions to the Houston Zoo and the Contemporary Arts Museum Houston.
 He was a major donor to Texas A&M's Hildebrand Equine Complex.

-In November 2017, HIldebrand donated $25 million to the Department of Petroleum and Geosystems Engineering at the University of Texas at Austin.
+In November 2017, Hildebrand donated $25 million to the Department of Petroleum and Geosystems Engineering at the University of Texas at Austin.
 In recognition, the university plans to name the department the Hildebrand Department of Petroleum and Geosystems Engineering.

 Political contributions

-Hildebrand donated $50,000 to Rick Perry when he was running for Governor.
+Hildebrand donated $50,000 to Rick Perry during the 2010 Texas gubernatorial election.
+Together with his spouse Melinda, Hildebrand contributed $1.2 million to Donald Trump's 2020 presidential campaign.

+A devout Catholic, Hildebrand has contributed millions of dollars to various Christian organizations, charities, and ministries.

 Personal life

-Hildebrand is married and has three children.
-He lives in Houston, Texas.
-He plays polo.
+Hildebrand is married to Melinda "Mindy" Hildebrand and has three children.
+He and his wife are both practicing Catholics.
+Hildebrand and his family live in Houston, Texas.
+He also plays polo.

+In 2025, President Trump nominated Jeffery Hildebrand's wife, Melinda Hildebrand to be U.S. ambassador to Costa Rica.